|

 be left free to pursue their own particular art form.
 However, there are

-some requirements which the holder of the Award will need to meet:
+some requirements which the holder of the Award will need to meet; some of these requirements have changed:

 * There is an expectation that the Awardee will not hold any exhibitions,